-The battery and charger: Batteries may leak or explode if improperly handled.
-Read and follow the warnings and cautions on pages ix-xii of this manual.
+Batteries may leak or explode if improperly handled.
 Observe the following precautions when handling batteries:

 - Use only batteries approved for use in this equipment. - Do not expose the battery to flame or excessive heat. - Keep the battery terminals clean. - Turn the product off before replacing the battery. - Remove the battery from the camera or charger when not in use and replace the terminal cover.
 These devices draw minute amounts of charge even when off and could draw the battery down to the point that it will no longer function.
 If the battery will not be used for some time, insert it in the camera and run it flat before removing it and storing it in a location with an ambient temperature of 15 °C to 25 °C (59 °F to 77 °F; avoid hot or extremely cold locations).
-Repeat this process at least once every six months.
+Repeat this process at least once every six months. - Turning the camera on and off repeatedly when the battery is fully discharged will shorten battery life.
+Batteries that have been fully discharged must be charged before use.